Harrix/harrix-pylib/docs/funcs_md.md

 Returns:

-- `str`: A string containing the markdown content with YAML front matter and code blocks removed.
+- `str`: A string containing the Markdown content with YAML front matter and code blocks removed.

 Examples: